2025 Ride - October 6-10

 October 6 - Day 1

 First day of the 11th Ride for Haiti!
 We’re starting with three riders today: Steve Cuddy, Ron Paine, and Tom Campbell, and Jim Hubert will ride with us on Tuesday.
-Dorothy Paine will provide support for Monday and Tuesday.
+Dorothy Paine will provide support for Monday, Tuesday, and Friday.
 Thank you, Dorothy – we can’t do this without you!
 This year, we are riding new routes four out of the five days.
 So, we will be riding on roads and bike trails we haven’t seen before.
 We’ll see how that goes!

 We met at St. Bernard’s Church in Vernon, CT.
 We were greeted by Fr.
 Rick Ricard and our friends Dennis Petruzzi and John Bouley (the president of Outreach to Haiti’s Board).
 St. Bernard is yoked with St. Matthew in Tolland, and St. Matthew is long-time supporter of Outreach.
 We received a blessing from Fr.
 Rick and started the ride right on time -- 9 am.